adityahedau001/adityahedau001/README.md

 - 👋 Hi, I’m Aditya Anand Hedau
 - 👀 I’m interested in web page designing
 - 🌱 I’m currently learning Master Of Computer Application
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with company
 - 📫 How to reach me ...

 <!---